ronaldchacon/yaqb/README.md

 ### Handling Errors

-By default Yaqb will rescue from `QueryBuilderError` and return that error to the consumer
+By default Yaqb will rescue from any query errors with `QueryBuilderError` and return that error to the consumer

 Given the following API call: